DanxxMVP/SecureFace-NE/README.md

 # SecureFace-NE

 This facial recognition project utilizes computer vision techniques and deep learning to identify and recognize faces in images and videos.
-Implemented using Python libraries such as OpenCV and TensorFlow, this system is capable of real-time face detection, as well as identifying and classifying previously trained individuals.
+Implemented using Python libraries such as OpenCV this system is capable of real-time face detection, as well as identifying and classifying previously trained individuals.

 Key Features:
 - Face Detection: It employs object detection algorithms to locate and delineate faces in images and videos.